Miami Boat Accident Lawyer

 Operator Inattention

 Unlike public streets and highways, bodies of water do not have clearly marked traffic lanes, signals, or signs that help boaters avoid collisions and potential safety hazards.
-Boaters can easily be lulled into a false sense of security that lowers their awareness to their surroundings.
 And unlike cars, boats also do not have brakes to allow them to stop quickly.
 It is the responsibility of watercraft owners, operators, and passengers to be well-informed and to exercise good judgment to keep themselves safe on the water.

 Reckless Operation